Miramar Peninsula: 1900s

-Shelly bay Naval base opened in 1907 and expanded in World War Two when ownership was transferred from the navy to the newly formed Air force, and expanded to include wharves for Sea Planes.
+Shelly Bay naval base opened in 1907 and expanded in World War Two when ownership was transferred from the navy to the newly formed Air Force.

-1910s

 Wonderland amusement park opened in Miramar in 1907.
-It included a Japanese Tea-House, distorting mirrors, a helter-skelter and an artificial lake.
+It included a Japanese tea-house, distorting mirrors, a helter-skelter and an artificial lake.
 The park ran into financial troubles in 1910 and was sold to new owners, then shut permanently in 1912.

+1910s

-A Brick factory operated on the eastern hills from 1919 to 1968.
+A brick factory operated on the eastern hills from 1919 to 1968.
 All that remains now is a brick wall lining Ira street.
-The streets of Miramar plain were lined with red bricks as curbing.
-Some still remains in south Miramar streets.
+The streets of Miramar were lined with red bricks as curbing.
+Some still remain in south Miramar streets.

 1920s

-Miramar Borough amalgamated with Wellington City on 31 January 1921.
+Miramar Borough amalgamated with Wellington city on 31 January 1921.

-Rongotai aerodrome opened in 1929.
+Rongotai Aerodrome opened in 1929.
 This was in approximately the same location as Burger King Miramar is today.

 1930s

-New Zealand's first state house was built at 7 fife lane Miramar.
-Prime Minister Michael Joseph Savage and several Cabinet ministers helped to carry in the furniture of Wellington bus conductor David McGregor and his wife Mary on 18 September 1937.
+New Zealand's first state house was built at 7 Fife Lane Miramar.
+Prime Minister Michael Joseph Savage and several cabinet ministers helped to carry in the furniture of Wellington bus conductor David McGregor and his wife Mary on 18 September 1937.